-Previously Documented in Past Errata Sheets Correction With the Quad Timer, when Count Mode (CM) is 0b110 (edge of secondary source triggers primary count till compare) and the Output Mode (OM) is 0b111 (enable gated clock output while counter is active), the OFLAG will incorrectly output clock pulses prior to the secondary input edge if the primary count source is not an IPBus clock/N. New item in Rev 1 of this errata sheet.
-FlexCAN transmit buffer activation at a node during a message's CRC and EOF reception at that node can either corrupt the received messages's ID_LOW at that node or corrupt the message screening at that node.
-New item in Rev 2 of this errata sheet.
-Revise erratum 20.3.
+Previously Documented in Past Errata Sheets Correction GPIO interrupts on the SAME port will not be detected if the edge of an input interrupt signal occurs in the same clock cycle that the IESR is written.
+New item in Rev 1 of this errata sheet With the Quad Timer, when Count Mode (CM) is 0b110 (edge of secondary source triggers primary count till compare) and the Output Mode (OM) is 0b111 (enable gated clock output while counter is active), the OFLAG will incorrectly output clock pulses prior to the secondary input edge if the primary count source is not an IPBus clock/N. New item in Rev 2 of this errata sheet FlexCAN transmit buffer activation at a node during a message's CRC and EOF reception at that node can either corrupt the received messages's ID_LOW at that node or corrupt the message screening at that node.
+New item in Rev 3 of this errata sheet.
+Revise erratum 18.4.
 Provide updated information on this erratum.
-If runtime flash programming is desired, Power-on reset (POR) of the device may not be fully effective for slow rise times of V{DD} and/or V{DDA} , on some small fraction of parts.
-New item in Rev 4 of this errata sheet.